RomanNahryshko/refurbish/documentation/docs/user-manual/technician/claim-repair-job.md

 # Claiming Repair Jobs

-This page shows you how to pick repair jobs from the queue.
+https://remobile-refurbish.vercel.app/repair-jobs - on this page you can pick repair jobs from the queue.

 ## When you need this
 Every time you finish a job and want to start working on something new.